axetroy/fslint/README.md

 ## fslint

-a cli tool for lint File System
+This is a tool for detecting file system naming styles.
+It is hard to imagine that there are several different styles of file naming in the same application.

 ### Usage